Skip to content

 The Sovtek 5881 WXT or 5881/6L6 WGC (AKA 6Π3C-E)

 They have about 20% lower output than a true 6L6GC.
-However they will handle any amp you probably have (rated for 500 plate volts with 2 tubes).
+However, being rated for 500 plate volts with 2 tubes, they will probably handle any guitar amp you are likely to have.

 Some folks don’t like the tone.
 But they are near indestructible and long lasting.
 They have a mean, crunchy tone with an upper midrange spike.